-This means that if you do not fall in one of these three categories you cannot apply for presumptive taxation.
+If you do not fall in one of these three categories, you cannot apply for presumptive taxation.
 It is important to remember that Limited Liability Partnership firms are not eligible to apply for presumptive taxation.
-Further, if you have made a claim for deductions under Section 80HH to 80RRB, 10A, 10B, 10AA or 10BB of the Income Tax Act, you cannot apply for presumptive taxation.
+Further, you cannot apply for presumptive taxation if you have claimed deductions under Section 80HH to 80RRB, 10A, 10B, 10AA or 10BB of the Income Tax Act.

-If you are availing presumptive taxation, then your income will be computed at the presumptive rate of 8% or 6% and you will not be allowed to claim the various allowances and disallowances specified by the law.
+If you are availing of presumptive taxation, your income will be computed at the presumptive rate of 8% or 6%.
+You will not be allowed to claim the various allowances and disallowances specified by the law.
 You will also not be able to claim a separate deduction for depreciation.

-In an instance where you are opting for presumptive taxation, and your income exceeds the basic threshold limit, you will need to maintain books as well.
-If you are declaring profit that is not in accordance with Section 44AD for any of the 5 consecutive years adding up to the recent year, then you will not be able to claim the benefits of this provision for 5 subsequent years starting from the year of declaration.
+If you op for presumptive taxation and your income exceeds the basic threshold limit, you will need to maintain books.
+Suppose you declare profit that is not following Section 44AD for 5 consecutive years, adding up to the recent year.
+In that case, you will not be able to claim the benefits of this provision for 5 subsequent years starting from the year of declaration.

-As per the eligibility criteria put in place, Section 44AE is only applicable for small businesses that conduct activities like hiring, plying or leasing goods carriages.
-Your business must not have more than ten goods carriage vehicles and you cannot claim deductions for expenditures such as depreciation.
+Section 44AE is only applicable for small businesses that conduct activities like hiring, plying, or leasing goods carriages.
+Your business must not have more than ten goods carriage vehicles, and you cannot claim deductions for expenditures such as depreciation.

 Other professionals such as authorised representatives, film artists, certain sports-related persons and company secretaries are also part of this list.